boengrider/Android/Kotlin/readme.md

   if(action == "--") return { input: Int -> input - 1 } // Decrement

-  // Here we can decide, either return a unmodified non-null value or null return { input: Int -> input } // No such action exists
+  // Here we can decide, either return a unmodified non-null value or
+  // a function-type returning a null value i.e return { null }
+  return { input: Int -> input } // No such action exists

 }
 ```